bispl-kaist/Deep-Learning-STEM-EDX-Tomography/Deep_Learning_STEM-EDX_Tomography/README.md

 /Denoise_CNN/main.py
 ```
 The above python script is the main file to be executed for both training and testing of
-Denoising CNN.
+Denoising network.
 Training and testing of the model can be done with
 ```
 # Train Denoise CNN
 ./DenoiseCNN_train.sh